BlockchainCommons/Research/papers/bcr-2024-006-envelope-graph.md

 ]
 ```

-Assuming we're not going to be adding any additional information to the nodes, we could also just provide the list of edges, which would be a more concise representation:
+Assuming we're not going to be adding any additional information to the nodes, we could also just provide the list of edges, which would be an even more concise representation:

 ```envelope
 "ex:graph_people" [